SuperOfficeDocs/superoffice-docs/docs/en/sale/learn/includes/sale-fields.md

 6. You can enter a more detailed description of the sale in the large text box on the left.

-7. At the top right of the **Sale** tab, you can enter an estimated amount for the sale.
+7. At the upper right of the **Sale** tab, you can enter an estimated amount for the sale.

 8. The **Owner** field automatically displays the user currently logged in.
 You can select a different user if required.